Summary

 return edge_exp / (sum_exp[node_indices] + 1e-16)

 GAT is not the only graph neural network architecture.
-GCN and GraphSAGE are its primary competitors.
-Understanding when to use each is crucial for practitioners.
-Here is how they compare, and you can also see the comparison approach we use for traditional ML models applied in a similar manner.
+GCN and GraphSAGE are its principal alternatives, and understanding when to use each is important.
+The comparison below uses an approach similar to the one applied in the companion comparison of traditional ML models.

 | Feature | GCN | GAT | GraphSAGE |